 Response to Comments Received During Public Review

-In November 2014, the Trust announced that Barry Diller had agreed to make a large contribution to fund the reconstruction of Pier 54 as a public park space with performance spaces, and to offer cultural programming to the public, all pursuant to a proposed lease between a not-for-profit corporation (“Pier55, Inc.”) to be funded by the donation, and the Trust.
+In November 2014, the Trust announced that Barry Diller had agreed to make a large contribution to fund the reconstruction of Pier 54 as a public park space with performance spaces, and to offer cultural programming to the public, all pursuant to a lease between a new not-for-profit corporation (“Pier55, Inc.”) to be funded by the donation, and the Trust.

-Adoption and approval of an amendment to the Hudson River Park Multi-Purpose Project General Project Plan dated July 16, 1998, such that the existing section on Pier 54 would be replaced in its entirety as follows: “Pier 54 would be rebuilt between the currently existing Pier 54, whose pile field would remain, and the existing Pier 56 pile field.
-Pier 54 would remain a public pier with opportunities for diverse park activities in a green landscape setting.
-Outdoor spaces for cultural programming would also be incorporated into the landscape.”
+Plans for Pier 54 were the subject of environmental review conducted in accordance with the State Environmental Quality Review Act (“SEQRA”).
+Under the approved plans, Pier 54 will be rebuilt between the currently existing Pier 54, whose pile field will remain, and the existing Pier 56 pile field.
+Pier 54 will remain a public pier with opportunities for diverse park activities in a green landscaped setting.
+Outdoor spaces for cultural programming will also be incorporated into the landscape.